-Trump says China meddling in 2018 election; Beijing rejects charge
+Trump accuses China of 2018 election meddling; Beijing rejects charge

 “China has been attempting to interfere in our upcoming 2018 election, coming up in November.
 Against my administration,” Trump told a U.N.
 Security Council meeting whose ostensible subject was nonproliferation of weapons of mass destruction.

-Trump did not provide any evidence for his allegation, which he made while chairing the Council meeting.
+Trump, chairing the Council for the first time since becoming U.S. president, did not provide any evidence for his allegation, which China immediately rejected during the same meeting.

 “We did not and will not interfere in any country’s domestic affairs.
-We refuse to accept any unwarranted accusations against China,” the Chinese government’s top diplomat Wang Yi told the Security Council.
+We refuse to accept any unwarranted accusations against China,” the Chinese government’s top diplomat Wang Yi told the Council.

 Trump also used the session to defend the U.S. withdrawal in May from a 2015 international nuclear deal with Iran, hint at progress in U.S. efforts to curb North Korea’s nuclear program, and to criticize Iran and Russia for supporting Syrian President Bashar al-Assad in the country’s war, now in its eighth year.